Don Fornes

 Leading Indicators

 Leading indicators are proactive measures that help organizations identify and mitigate potential safety risks before incidents occur.
-Unlike lagging indicators, which reflect past incidents, leading indicators focus on the presence and effectiveness of safety management systems, program elements, and advanced initiatives.
+Unlike lagging indicators, which reflect past incidents, leading indicators look toward future outcomes by analyzing the presence and effectiveness of safety management systems, program elements, and advanced initiatives.

 Safety Management Systems

-An effective safety management system provides a structured approach to managing safety, encompassing policies, procedures, and organizational structures aimed at hazard identification and risk control.
+An effective safety management system provides a structured approach to managing safety, encompassing policies, procedures, and organizational structures for hazard identification and risk control.
 Key components include employee training programs, management commitment, and continuous improvement processes.
-You can assess subcontractors' safety management systems by reviewing safety manuals for the presence and sophistication of these systems.
+GCs can assess subcontractors' safety management systems by reviewing safety manuals for the presence and sophistication of these systems.

 Program Elements

 These are specific safety programs targeting particular hazards or activities within an organization.
-Examples include confined space entry procedures, fall protection plans, and emergency response protocols.
-You can assess these by asking subcontractors to answer questions related to these program elements, with affirmative responses requiring supporting documentation to verify the existence and adequacy of such programs.
+These include confined space entry procedures, fall protection plans, and emergency response protocols.
+GCs can assess these by asking subcontractors to answer questions related to these program elements, with affirmative responses requiring supporting documentation to verify the existence and adequacy of such programs.

 Advanced Initiatives

-These initiatives go beyond basic compliance, reflecting an organization's commitment to safety excellence.
+These initiatives go beyond basic compliance and reflect an organization's commitment to safety excellence.
 They may include return-to-work programs for injured employees, substance abuse prevention programs, and participation programs like OSHA's Voluntary Protection Programs (VPP).
 Evaluate subcontractors on the presence of such advanced initiatives, recognizing their role in fostering a proactive safety culture.

 By focusing on these leading indicators, organizations can proactively address potential safety risks, ensuring a safer working environment and reducing the likelihood of incidents.